 Pre-existing Conditions

 Some health issues can lead to problems before, during, and after pregnancy.
-Talk to your health care provider before you start trying to conceive a baby if you have a pre-existing health concern.
+Talk with your health care provider before you start trying to conceive a baby if you have a pre-existing health concern.

 Some health issues can lead to problems before, during, and after pregnancy.
-Talk to your health care provider before you start trying to conceive a baby if you have a pre-existing health concern.
+Talk with your health care provider before you start trying to conceive a baby if you have a pre-existing health concern.

-If you have a health concern it’s important to talk to your health care provider before you start trying to become pregnant.
+If you have a health concern, it’s important to talk with your health care provider before you start trying to become pregnant.
 Together you can develop a care plan to meet your needs.
 Tell your health care provider about prescription medicine you’re taking as some can affect how your baby develops.

 The following conditions may affect a pregnant person’s health or the health of their baby.